Yahoo meets low earnings expectations

 A number of potential buyers have expressed interest in a deal with Yahoo.
 Private equity firms Silver Lake Partners, Providence Equity Partners, Bain Capital, Hellman & Friedman, Blackstone Group, and KKR are among those likely to get a look at the limited financial data Yahoo's advisers are circulating.

-Strategic buyers, including AOL Inc, Chinese e-commerce giant Alibaba Ltd, which already has a partnership with Yahoo, and Microsoft Corp are also interested.
-AOL boss Tim Armstrong is said to be pushing investors for a Yahoo deal, while Microsoft, which offered to acquire Yahoo for $47.5 billion a few years ago, is weighing making another run, either by itself or in partnership with others.
+Strategic buyers, including AOL Inc AOL.N, Chinese e-commerce giant Alibaba Ltd 1688.HK, which already has a partnership with Yahoo, and Microsoft Corp (MSFT.O) are also interested.
+AOL boss Tim Armstrong is said to be pushing investors for a Yahoo deal, while Microsoft, which offered to acquire Yahoo for $47.5 billion (30 billion pounds) a few years ago, is weighing making another run, either by itself or in partnership with others.

 CLOSING THE SEARCH GAP

-One of the Web's pioneering companies, Yahoo is under pressure as Web surfers and advertisers flock to social networking giant Facebook and Internet search powerhouse Google Inc.
+One of the Web's pioneering companies, Yahoo is under pressure as Web surfers and advertisers flock to social networking giant Facebook and Internet search powerhouse Google Inc (GOOG.O).

 Despite its struggles, Yahoo continues to be a marquee destination, with page views to the company's media properties up 9 percent in the quarter.
 The flip side, however, is that search queries were up a paltry 1 percent, while search page views fell 3 percent.

-Note: (This story was corrected in the 14th paragraph to show third quarter 2010 earnings per share were 29 cents)